-Office softtware like Excel is used by millions across the world to store, share and analyze data.
-Excel comes loaded with inbuilt formulas that can be customized and combined with each other to achieve the desired results.
-One such example is to use the IF statement which incorporates conditional statements.
-The user can combine IF statement with other functions to add in a conditional statement based upon which the outcome of the formula would differ.
+Excel is used to store, share and analyze data.
+It has inbuilt formulas that can be customized and combined with each other to achieve the desired results.
+For example, IF statement incorporates conditional statements.
+The user can combine IF statement with other functions to add in a conditional statement.
 These conditions can be based either on some text or numeric value which the formula would automatically check for.

-I am trying to get a formula to add + 1 to a total cell, based on the word typed.
-Example: If I type the word 'Duty' in cells B3:B18 then add + 1 to cell B35.
+You are trying to get a formula to add + 1 to a total cell based on the word typed.
+If you type the word 'Duty' in cells B3:B18 then add + 1 to cell B35.
 If there are 6 entries of duty then 6 should show in B35.
-However, if there is another word such as 'Leave' then I do not want it to count.
-I would like those tallied in B36.
+However, if there is another word such as 'Leave' then you do not want it to count, you would like those tallied in B36.
 Is there a way to do this?

 To count how many times the word "Duty" appears in the range B3:B18 use this formula in B35:

-Do the same for the word "Leave" in B36 by replacing the word "Duty" by "Leave" in the formula.
+Do the same for the word "Leave" in B36 by replacing the word "Duty".

 - Excel if yes then add 1 - Best answers

 - Excel if then add 1 - Best answers